8051Enthusiast/yabo/doc/intro.md

 The `at` Operator
 -----------------

-The `at` operator allows parsing at a specific location in the input specified via an integer address:
+The `at` operator allows parsing at a specific location in the input, specified via an integer address:
 ```
 fun *u8ptr(parser: *'t) = {
   addr: u8